-The software that mines bitcoin is designed so that it will always take ten minutes for everyone on the network to solve the puzzle.
+The software that mines bitcoin is designed so that it always will take 10 minutes for everyone on the network to solve the puzzle.
 It does that by varying the difficulty of the puzzle depending on how many people are trying to solve it.

-What this means is that the time taken to produce a bitcoin doesn’t vary – only the computing power used to produce it does.
-As more people join the bitcoin network and try to mine bitcoins, they use more computing power, and therefore more electricity, for each bitcoin produced.
+In other words, the time taken to produce a bitcoin doesn’t vary—only the computing power used to produce it does.
+As more people join the bitcoin network and try to mine bitcoins, those people use more computing power, and therefore more electricity, for each bitcoin produced.

 Doing the Math

 How do you calculate the electrical energy used to power the bitcoin network?
-One way to do it is to look at how many sums are conducted every second to solve bitcoin’s mathematical puzzles, and then to find out how much electrical energy it takes to do each sum.
+One way is to look at how many sums are conducted every second to solve bitcoin’s mathematical puzzles, and then to find out how much electrical energy it takes to do each sum.

-These individual sums are called hashes, and there are vast numbers of them – so many, in fact, that we have to think of them in terms of millions of hashes (known as megahashes) or billions of hashes (gigahashes) to make any sense of them.
-At the time of writing, the computers on the bitcoin network were doing 342,934,450 Gigahashes per second.
+These individual sums are called hashes, and there are vast numbers of them—so many, in fact, that we have to think of them in terms of millions of hashes (known as megahashes) or billions of hashes (gigahashes) to make any sense of them.
+As of 2018, the computers on the bitcoin network were doing 342,934,450 gigahashes per second.

-There are lots of different bitcoin mining computers out there, but in recent months, companies have focused on ASIC miners, which use less energy to conduct their calculations.
-Mining companies that run lots of ASIC miners as businesses have told me that they use one watt of power for every Gigahash per second of computing that they do when mining for bitcoins.
+There are lots of different bitcoin mining computers out there, but many companies have focused on ASIC miners, which use less energy to conduct their calculations.
+Mining companies that run lots of ASIC miners as businesses claim they use one watt of power for every gigahash per second of computing performed when mining for bitcoins.

-At this rate, the bitcoin network runs at 342934450 watts, which equates to around 343 megawatts.
-Calculations based on EIA data reveal that the average US household consumes about 1.2 kilowatts of power, meaning that 343 megawatts would be enough to power 285,833 US homes at the time of writing (May 2015).
+At this rate, the bitcoin network runs at 342,934,450 watts—roughly 343 megawatts.
+Calculations based on EIA data reveal that the average U.S. household consumes about 1.2 kilowatts of power, meaning that 343 megawatts would be enough to power 285,833 U.S. homes.

-Over the last few years, media outlets and blogs have produced various articles, with various estimates of its electrical energy use.
-Some decry bitcoin as the end of the world as we know it, while others thought the whole argument about bitcoin’s energy consumption was overblown.
+Media outlets and blogs have produced various estimates of the electrical energy used in bitcoin mining.
+Some decry bitcoin as the end of the world as we know it, while others argue that the claims about bitcoin’s energy consumption were overblown.